vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-16-kusto-ingestion-rest-api copy.md

 In my experience, it is becoming the de facto standard for data lake raw storage in Azure.

+A key feature it added was Access Control List (ACL) at the folder / file level.
+That gives us a better granularity for access control which is quite necessary in something as vast as a Data Lake.

 I often use it with little security on.
+Maybe you do too.
 Hence I had to learn again some quirks about the security model this week.
 Some of the quirks are due to misplaced expectation & comparing it to an on-prem / single server technology (which it definitely isn't).
 Some quirks are there because it's an evolution of Azure Storage which wasn't built with folders in mind.

 I thought I would do an article to list those gotcha.
+Hopefully that will speed up anyone doing some security modelling on ADLS for the first time or first time in a while.
 Here it is.

+## Admins can't read it

+## Data Reader is a blunt instrument

+## ACL vs Data Reader

+## ACL and inheritance

+## What is "execute"?

+## What is "default"?

+## ACL and "others"

+## Summary